OpenFreeEnergy/IndustryBenchmarks2024/industry_benchmarks/input_structures/prepared_structures/mcs_docking_set/hne/PREPARATION_DETAILS.md

 ## Ligand Preparation: Steps Taken
 1. Utilizing the included edges csv file within the original_structures folder, each ligand found within the included *ligands.sdf file was confirmed to have a node within said edges file.
 These ligands were then loaded into maestro to confirm their structure.
-2. Removed the neutral forms of the ligands 16, 19, 21
+2. Manually removed the neutral forms of the ligands 16, 19, 21